harplife/zettelkasten/math/precalculus/Chapter 5/3_Trigonometric_Graphs.md

 B = \frac{1}{P}
 $$

+> [!important] If $B<0$, the graph of a sine function flips vertically (being an even function).
+On the other hand, the graph of a cosine function remains the same.

 <center>. . .</center>

 <mark class="hltr-trippy">Phase</mark> refers to the *angular* or *horizontal* position of a wave within its cycle.